jenkinsci/results-cache-plugin/README.md

 Job DSL configuration
 ---------------------
 You can enable the results cache plugin in your jenkins jobs using Job DSL.
 You only need to configure it in the `wrappers` section of your dsl.
-Example;

 ```
 resultsCache(boolean excludeMachineName, String hashableProperties)